 Major ground operation

-Also on Wednesday the Syrian army and pro-regime forces launched a major ground operation in Hama province backed by air support from Russian warplanes, a military source told AFP news agency.
+In Wednesday’s other developments, the Syrian army and pro-regime forces launched a major ground operation in Hama province, backed by air support from Russian jets, a military source told AFP news agency.

 “The Syrian army and allied forces began a ground operation in the northern parts of Hama province [central Syria]… with fire cover from the Russian air force,” the source said.

 Russian forces carried out the air strikes on Wednesday morning, in addition to targeting anti-government armed groups with surface-to-surface missiles, said the UK-based Syrian Observatory for Human Rights.

 In Aleppo, Russian strikes targeted the towns of al-Bab and Deir Hafer, about 20km east of a military airport currently besieged by ISIL fighters.

 The Syrian Observatory also reported that at least six people were killed, including one child, in suspected Russian air strikes in Idlib.

 Russian forces have struck 112 targets in war-torn Syria since September 30, Shoigu said.